 - Name Reservation: Once you have identified business entity name, you can reserve the name with the New Jersey Division of Revenue pursuant to NJ Rev Stat § 42:2C-10 (2013) for corporations and NJ Rev Stat § 42:2C-10 (2013) for LLCs.

 Whether you form a corporation or an LLC business entity, in order to transact business in the state of New Jersey, you will have to maintain a registered agent pursuant to NJ Rev Stat § 42:2C-14 (2013) for LLC and NJ Rev Stat § 14A:4-1 (2013) for Business Corporations.

 We are one of the respected registered agents in New Jersey and will be responsible for initiating incorporation in New Jersey through processing of your “Certificate of Formation”, and “Certificate of Incorporation” for domestic entities and “Certificate of Authority” for foreign business entities.

 Certificate of Incorporation and Certificate of Authority

 You will be required to file “Certificate of Incorporation” pursuant to NJ Rev Stat § 14A:2-7 (2013), if your business is a domestic corporation.
 You will have to file a “Certificate of Authority” pursuant to NJ Rev Stat § 14A:13-4 (2013), if it is a foreign business entity.
 In order to streamline the process of incorporation in New Jersey, we can file documents on your behalf through the online process or through an expedited process.

 Date Stamped Copies

-As a part of the process of company incorporation in New Jersey, we will ensure, you receive date-stamped and filed copies that verifies the state has filed as well as formed your corporation.
+As part of the process of company incorporation in New Jersey, we will ensure, you receive date-stamped and filed copies that verifies that the state has filed as well as formed your corporation.

 Costs and Fees associated with New Jersey Incorporation

-What would it cost to set up company in New Jersey?
+What would it cost to set up a company in New Jersey?
 Check Fees here!